Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Design for SAR

-\paragraph{\textbf{Human Factors.}} Again, with the observation that adaptation is a system-level concern, we have to consider the impact of human factors.
-There are two perspectives on human behaviour, leading to a requirement for adaptation and the impact of adaptation on human stakeholders.
+\paragraph{\textbf{Human Factors}} Again, with the observation that adaptation is a system-level concern, we have to consider the impact of human factors.
+There are two perspectives on human behaviour, which lead to a requirement for adaptation and to an assessment of the impact of adaptation on human stakeholders.
 Much work on ethical factors is being undertaken, but we require full operationalisation to support the deployment of suitable adaptations.